-In India, over the time, the Supreme Court has settled down the position regarding the classification of administrative action by the executive.
+In India, over time, the Supreme Court has settled down the position regarding the classification of administrative action by the executive.

 The Apex body has, in one of its earlier judgements, observed that “In the performance of the executive functions, public authorities issue orders which are not far removed from legislation and make decisions affecting the personal and proprietary rights of individuals which are quasi-judicial in character.
-In addition to these quasi-judicial, and quasi-legislative functions, the executive has also been empowered by statute to exercise functions which are legislative and judicial in character, and in certain instances, powers are exercised which appear to partake at the same moment of legislative, executive and judicial characteristics.”
+In addition to these quasi-judicial, and quasi-legislative functions, the executive has also been empowered by statute to exercise functions which are legislative and judicial in character, and in certain instances, powers are exercised that appear to partake at the same moment of legislative, executive and judicial characteristics.”

 Traditionally, legislation came to be understood as the sole proprietary of the Law-making body; Parliament, in India.
-However, with growth of complexity in the politico-societal sphere and with dilution of the concept of laissez faire – in political as well as financial way, the advent of Quasi-Legislative actions or delegated legislation was inevitable.
+However, with the growth of complexity in the politico-societal sphere and with a dilution of the concept of laissez-faire – in political as well as financial way, the advent of Quasi-Legislative actions or delegated legislation was inevitable.
 As the scope of the exercising of power by the executive wing has increased over the decades, the legislature cannot perform all its functions effectively.
 This demands divergence or de-centralisation of the legislative powers.

 In India, though the intention of the Constitution framers was that the legislative powers should be exercised only by those who derive their mandate directly from the people and in whom it’s originally vested , this cannot be a pragmatic approach in lieu of the efficient working of the complex and rather inclusive form of the modern governments.

 But, firstly it is important to understand what actually delegated legislation or Quasi-Legislative action means.
-According to the great Jurist Salmond, delegated legislation is something that proceeds from any authority other than the sovereign power and is therefore, dependent for its continued existence or validity on some superior or supreme authority.
+According to the great Jurist Salmond, delegated legislation is something that proceeds from any authority other than the sovereign power and is, therefore, dependent for its continued existence or validity on some superior or supreme authority.

 The term Quasi-Legislative actions are normally used in two different settings.
-The first one is the exercise of power by some subservient or subordinate body and the second one, the subsidiary rules and orders which originate from such subsidiary bodies themselves.
+The first one is the exercise of power by some subservient or subordinate body and the second one, is the subsidiary rules and orders which originate from such subsidiary bodies themselves.

-In one of the leading cases regarding identification of delegated legislation, Express Newspaper Ltd. v.
-Union of India, the Supreme Court of India pointed out the underlying difficulty in identifying the exact nature of administrative action and observed that, “One of the greatest difficulties of properly classifying a particular function of an administrative agency is that frequently—and, indeed, typically— a single function has three aspects- It is partly legislative, partly judicial and partly administrative.
+In one of the leading cases regarding the identification of delegated legislation, Express Newspaper Ltd. v.
+Union of India, the Supreme Court of India pointed out the underlying difficulty in identifying the exact nature of administrative action and observed that “One of the greatest difficulties of properly classifying a particular function of an administrative agency is that frequently—and, indeed, typically— a single function has three aspects- It is partly legislative, partly judicial and partly administrative.
 Consider, for example, the function of rate-making.”

 However, Bhagwati J then also clarified by an illustration, “Consider, for example, the function of rate-making.
 It has sometimes been characterised as legislative, sometimes as judicial.
 In some aspects, it involves merely executive or administrative powers.
-For example, where the Interstate Commerce Commission fixes a tariff of charges for any railroad its functions is viewed as legislative.
+For example, where the Interstate Commerce Commission fixes a tariff of charges for any railroad its functions are viewed as legislative.
 But where the question of decision is whether a shipment of a mixture of coffee and chicory should be charged the lower rate established for chicory, the question is more nearly judicial.
 On the other hand, where the problem is merely the calculation of the total freight charges due for a particular shipment, the determination can fairly be described as an administrative act.”

 Notable Jurist HWR Wade, upon this matter of distinction and identification, has remarked in his book, “[they] are easy enough to distinguish at the extremities of the spectrum: an Act of Parliament is legislative and a deportation order is administrative.
 But in between is a wide area where either label can be used according to taste, for example, where Ministers making an order affecting a large number of people”